effectivehomeoffice/effectivehomeoffice.com/README.md

 Use [zoom.us](https://zoom.us/).
 It's the most mature, stable, and less CPU-intense video conferencing that we know and has good support for Linux and mobile devices.
-We can't live without the moveable video stream gallery overlay while screen sharing anymore.
+We can't live without the moveable video stream gallery overlay anymore, especially while screen sharing.

 ## Virtual Team Room